scikit-learn/enhancement_proposals/slep014/proposal.rst

 Implementation
 --------------

-TODO

 Four public methods will be added to ``BaseEstimator``::

     def set_grid(self, **grid: List[object]):
         """Sets candidate values for parameters in a search

-        These candidates are used in grid search when a paameter grid is not explicitly specified.
+        These candidates are used in grid search when a parameter grid is not explicitly specified.
 They are also used in randomized search in the case where set_distribution has not been used for the corresponding parameter.